Article(s): Why Change Without Change Is One of the Fundamental Principles of the Universe

 I was invited to be part of the NASA SpaceApp challenge.
 It felt a bit odd being 70 years old among all the millennials, but it was great fun.
-A group from Stanford want to use the data from our horizontally-scrolled chart of the base-2 exponentiation from the Planck base units — just over 202 of them — to the Age of the Universe.
+A group from Stanford want to use the data from our horizontally-scrolled chart of the doublings of each of the Planck base units — just over 202 of them — to the Age of the Universe and oBservable Universe.

 It gave me a change to reflect on the work to date.
 This is what I said:

 https://81018.com/nasa1/ (third paragraph)